The Soul

 If you are mighty, it may happen to others;

-if weak, to yourself: Does your body deserve it?
+if weak, yourself.
+Does any Body deserve it?

 or sheep or goats, or whatever was present,